-Harlequins have confirmed that England international Danny Care has penned a new deal with the Gallagher Premiership club.
+Harlequins have announced that England international Danny Care has penned a new contract with the Gallagher Premiership club.

 Care was invited to join Leeds Tykes Academy ahead of the 2003/04 season before going on to make his senior debut with the club later in the year.
 He made a switch to Harlequins in 2006 and is amongst the three players in the club to have racked up over 300 appearances.

 Till date, Care has played for Harlequins 321 times and went on to captain them in the 2015/16 and 2016/17 campaigns, leading the team to a European Rugby Challenge Cup Final.

 "I’m delighted to sign on again with Quins.
 I love playing for this Club," he told the club's official website.